 How do I find out what roles are available?

-Whether you’d like to support stroke survivors directly, support a group, raise awareness of stroke or help at events, we have a role to suit you.
+Whether you’d like to support stroke survivors, support one of our voluntary groups, raise awareness of stroke or help at events, we have a role to suit you.
 Take a look at the roles on offer and see if there is one that interests you.

 How do I apply for a volunteer role?

-For many of our roles, we also ask you to supply details of two people who would be willing to provide you with a reference to support your application, to participate in a trial period and undergo a Disclosure and Barring Service (DBS) check.
+For most of our roles, we also ask you to give us details of two people who would be willing to provide you with a reference to support your application.

 Will I receive an induction and appropriate training?

 Yes.
-The member of staff or person who supports you will let you know when the next volunteering induction is being held and will guide you through the training you will need to undertake.
-For some roles, there is mandatory training that needs to be completed before you can start your volunteering.
-It's important that you feel confident in your role and know exactly what you will be doing.
+The member of staff or person whom supports you will let you know when the next volunteering induction is being held and will talk to you about the training you will need to do.

 Recognising your achievements